open-feature/go-sdk/README.md

 ### Named clients

 Clients can be given a name.
 A name is a logical identifier which can be used to associate clients with a particular provider.
-If a name has no associated provider, clients with that name use the global provider.
+If a name has no associated provider, the global provider is used.

 ```go
 import "github.com/open-feature/go-sdk/pkg/openfeature"